 We’ve seen that campaigns that use peer-to-peer fundraising tend to raise twice as much as those without.

-One fundraising site created by the organization.
+A campaign is one fundraising initiative. it is like a folder that holds your various fundraising types: fundraising site, donation form, and ticketing form.
 Organizations usually create one campaign per quarter on CauseVox.
 All funds received from the campaign, team, and personal fundraising pages are reflected in the campaign total.
 All funds are received directly to the donation processor the organization sets up for the campaign.

 Organization staff who has access to edit campaigns and manage donations and peer-to-peer fundraising pages.